The Impact Accelerator Unit (IAU)

 The IAU embeds evaluation into its process.
 It produces reports that can help our partner universities with their Research Excellent Framework impact case studies and support Researchfish submissions to demonstrate their positive impact on the local health and care sector.

-• ICB Head of Clinical Effectiveness and Research to advise and guide on who to engage with within the health and care system.
+• The Associate Director of Research to advise and guide on who to engage with within the health and care system.

 • A Professor of Knowledge Mobilisation to advise and guide on how to work with evidence users.

-• A manager and administrator to maintain oversight of all IAU activities and organise meetings, presentations and evaluations.
+• The IAU manager to raise the profile of the IAU within the ICS and Research communities, to maintain oversight of all IAU activities and organise meetings, presentations and evaluations.

 • Project managers who take the lead on getting specific research findings into practice.
 They liaise with the researcher to do this.